389ds/389ds.github.io/docs/389ds/howto/howto-windowssync.md

 More information about PassSync can be found [here](https://access.redhat.com/knowledge/docs/en-US/Red_Hat_Directory_Server/9.0/html/Administration_Guide/Windows_Sync-Configuring_Windows_Sync.html).

-Follow these steps to set up certificates that Password Sync Service will use SSL to access the Directory Server:
+Follow these steps to set up certificates that Password Sync Service will use TLS/SSL to access the Directory Server:

 ##### On the 389 Directory Server, export the CA certificate.